treskon/elo-indexserver-client/README.md

 elo_service = EloService(url=rest_baseurl, user=rest_user, password=rest_password)
 ```

+**Known issue: Due to encoding issues the user and password should not contain special characters.**

 Then you can use the service to access the Index server REST API.
 Here are often examples: